Congress Hall: Restoration and present status

 After its use as a courthouse in the early 19th century, Congress Hall, like other buildings in the area, had fallen into disrepair.
 In 1870, the Pennsylvania General Assembly ordered the demolition of all the buildings surrounding Independence Hall.
-However, the law was never enforced and was officially repealed in 1895.
-Under the leadership of a civic organization known as The Colonial Dames of America, the architect George Champlin Mason, Jr. began restoring Congress Hall in 1895-96, though this work was mostly limited to the Senate chamber.
+The law was never enforced, however, and was officially repealed in 1895.
+Under the leadership of a civic organization known as The Colonial Dames of America, the architect George Champlin Mason Jr. began restoring Congress Hall in 1895-96, though this work was mostly limited to the Senate chamber.
 In 1900, the Philadelphia chapter of the American Institute of Architects (AIA) began a study of Congress Hall and initiated a funding drive for the building's complete restoration.
 After funds were secured, the City of Philadelphia approved the restoration project in 1912 under the supervision of the AIA.
 Work on Congress Hall was completed the following year when President Woodrow Wilson rededicated the building.
 Additional work to refurbish the House chamber was completed in 1934.
 In 1942, over 50 civic and patriotic groups met at the American Philosophical Society and joined to create the Independence Hall Association.
 The association lobbied for the creation of Independence National Historical Park, which was initially approved by Congress in 1948 and formally established on July 4, 1956.

 Congress Hall is now maintained by the National Park Service, which operates guided tours of the building throughout the year on a first-come, first-served basis.

-On December 2, 2008, the building hosted President-elect Barack Obama's meeting with the National Governors Association where they discussed the economic crisis then facing the country.
+On December 2, 2008, the building hosted President-elect Barack Obama's meeting with the National Governors Association where they discussed the 2008 financial crisis.